projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

    :width: 700
    :name: ptm-flow

-   PTM-enabling workflow in post-launched VM
+   PTM-enabling Workflow in Post-launched VM

 As shown in :numref:`ptm-flow`, PTM is enabled in the root port during the hypervisor startup.
 The Device Model (DM) then checks whether the passthrough